spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ### Installing the GitHub custom application

-Now that you've created a GitHub App and configured it in Spacelift, the last step is to install your App in one or more accounts in your GitHub account.
+Now that you've created a GitHub App and configured it in Spacelift, the last step is to install your App in one or more accounts or organizations you have access to.
 To do this, go back to GitHub, find your App in the GitHub Apps page in your account settings, and click on the _Edit_ button next to it:

 ![](<../../assets/screenshots/image (58).png>)